 What makes LifeSet different than other programs for transition-age youth?

-We’ve identified six components of LifeSet that really make a difference to young people.
+We’ve identified six components of LifeSet that distinguish the model.

-• Engagement: LifeSet uses an intensive, individualized approach that revolves around an in-person, weekly meeting with a highly trained specialist in the community and 24/7 support.
+• Engagement: LifeSet uses an intensive, individualized approach with in-person, weekly meetings in the community and 24/7 support.

-• Codified Model: While the interventions with each young person are individualized, adherence to a structured model has allowed LifeSet to be effective in rural and urban settings, with youth from different ethnic and cultural backgrounds, in varying states and jurisdictions across the country.
+• Codified model: While the interventions with each young person are individualized, adherence to a structured model has allowed LifeSet to be effective in rural and urban settings across the country.

-• Best Practices: LifeSet is based on science, evidence and the best practices in child welfare and behavioral health Youth Villages developed LifeSet in 1999 and has 20 years of expertise in helping young people on their journey from foster care to adulthood.
+• Best practices: LifeSet is based on science, evidence, best practices in child welfare and behavioral health, and Youth Villages’ expertise serving young adults.

-• Guidetree™ – Case Conceptualization, Online Resources and Expert Guidance: LifeSet pairs the ongoing guidance of a master’s level Licensed Program Expert (LPE) with a robust online platform that contains hundreds of evidence-based, evidence-informed, and other best practices interventions and resources.
+• GuideTree™ – Case Conceptualization, Online Resources and Expert Guidance: LifeSet pairs the ongoing guidance and collaboration of a master’s level licensed program expert (LPE)/consultant with a robust online platform that contains hundreds of evidence-based, evidence-informed, and other best practices interventions and resources.

-• Action Oriented: The LifeSet program model emphasizes experiential learning, with specialists practicing skills with the young person and modeling behavior in the real world.
+• Action oriented: It emphasizes experiential learning, with specialists practicing skills with the young person and modeling behavior in the real world.

 Is matching funding available now?